Björn Engels: Aston Villa

 On 16 July 2019, Engels signed for Premier League side Aston Villa for an estimated €8 million fee.
 Reims' director-general Mathieu Lacour and president Jean-Pierre Caillot described that Engels' short time with the club was due to an agreement to allow him to join any Premier League club that made a considerable offer.
 Engels made his debut on the first day of the 2019–20 season, in a 3–1 away defeat to Tottenham Hotspur.
 On 16 February 2020, he scored his first goal for Aston Villa in a 3–2 home defeat, also to Tottenham Hotspur, a game in which he also made a mistake in injury time to allow Son Heung-min to score the winning goal.

-Engels missed the start of Aston Villa's 2020–21 season after suffering a serious thigh injury in a behind-closed-doors training match.
-He was in contention for a start once again in early 2021, but did not receive any playing time, as he had fallen behind Ezri Konsa, Tyrone Mings and Kortney Hause in the pecking order.
+Engels missed the end of the season and the start of the following after suffering a serious thigh injury in a behind-closed-doors training match.
+He was in contention for a start once again following his return, but did not receive any playing time, as he had fallen behind Ezri Konsa, Tyrone Mings and Kortney Hause in the pecking order.